-In the coming two hours it’s more up to you how you would like to perform.
+In the final two hours, it is more up to you how you would like to perform.
 Because that is what is going to happen, we will perform for each other in a safe and supportive environment.
-You can be very much in your body and/or you can explore your voice through talking, storytelling and maybe even singing.
+You can be very much in your body, you can explore your voice through talking, storytelli, maybe even singing.
 Let’s see how far we get in a short space of time.

 Matthew spent 15 years in Europe teaching and performing dance working in more than 50 countries.
-He is living again in New Zealand having completed his masters in Osteopathy and is now a practicing Osteopath.
-Most recently, January 2020 he has been teaching dance in Norway at the National Academy of Dance.
-In NZ he has taught in the dance programmes of Unitec, New Zealand School of Dance, and the university of Auckland and Otago and at Choreolab.
+He is living again in New Zealand having completed his Masters in Osteopathy and is now a practicing Osteopath.
+In January 2020 he was teaching dance in Norway at the National Academy of Dance.
+In NZ, he has taught in the dance programmes of Unitec, New Zealand School of Dance, and the Universities of Auckland and Otago, and at Choreolab.

-He has worked internationally as a teacher, performer and maker.
+Matthew has worked internationally as a teacher, performer, and maker.
 He has worked with a diverse array of companies such as Random Scream of Belgium, Carol Brown Dances of UK/NZ, Company Willi Dorner, Theater Combinat, and Klaus Obermaier of Austria.
-In New Zealand he was a company member of Black Grace but also dancing with Human Garden, Commotion Company, Touch Compass and Blue Vault.
+In New Zealand he was a company member of Black Grace and also danced with Human Garden, Commotion Company, Touch Compass, and Blue Vault.

-Benedikte Onarheim-Smith is a contemporary dancer from Norway.
+Benedikte is a contemporary dancer from Norway.
 She received her BA in Modern/Contemporary Dance from Norway's elite Art Academy in 2009.
-Since graduating she has worked as a freelance dancer, teacher, choreographer, and dance producer.
-She created and produced a concept called "An Evening", that was a forum where artists could show their unfinished or experimental works at any state of development."An Evening" received funding from the Norwegian Arts Council and FFUK and ran from 2011-2018.
-Benedikte has danced for Norwegian dance companies Stellaris Dansteater (NO), Moltrix Scenekunst (NO), Company UT and for the UK based artist Jorge Cresis.
+Since graduating, she has worked as a freelance dancer, teacher, choreographer, and dance producer.
+She created and produced a concept called 'An Evening' that was a forum where artists could show their unfinished or experimental works at any state of development.
+'An Evening' received funding from the Norwegian Arts Council and FFUK, and ran from 2011-2018.
+Benedikte has danced for Norwegian dance companies Stellaris Dansteater (NO), Moltrix Scenekunst (NO), Company UT, and for UK-based artist Jorge Cresis.
 She was awarded a grant to travel to Vienna to attend the Impuls Tanz Festival and to study the Axis Syllabus in the U.S.